Help and support

 If you're caring for someone, there are support services that can help.

-If there is an immediate danger, telephone the police on 999.
+If they're in immediate danger, telephone the police on 999.

 If you need someone to talk to